GANORCON: Are Generative Models Useful for Few-shot Segmentation?: Results and Discussion

 In this section we ablate on various training stategies for our backbone network $f_{CON}$.
 For all the following experiments, we keep the architecture fixed to that of ResNet50.

 \paragraph{MoCo vs SimSiam.} We compare contrastive learning frameworks which train with (MoCoV2) and without (SimSiam) negative examples.
-In Table \ref{tab:mocovssimsiam}, we compare scores of each with the MLP model as $f_{PROJ}$ both before and after distillation.
-MoCoV2 is able to achieve better performance in the downstream few-shot segmentation task as compared to SimSiam.
-However, SimSiam needs half as many epochs (400 epochs) to reach the score reported as compared to MoCoV2 (800 epochs).
+Tab.~\ref{tab:mocovssimsiam} compares the scores of each with the MLP model as $f_{PROJ}$ both before and after distillation.
+MoCoV2 is able to achieve better performance on the few-shot segmentation task than SimSiam.
+However, SimSiam needs half as many epochs (400 epochs) to reach the reported score compared to MoCoV2 (800 epochs).

-\paragraph{Comparison with Imagenet1K pretrained.} In Table \ref{tab:pretraining}, the first column is the mIoU on Face34 dataset for backbone network $f_{CON}$ initialized using Imagenet1K~\cite{krizhevsky2012imagenet} classification weights.
-We show that the performance boost that MoCo pre-training offers is significant.
+\paragraph{Comparison with Imagenet1K pretrained.} The first column in Tab.~\ref{tab:pretraining} shows the mIoU on Face34 dataset for backbone network $f_{CON}$ initialized using Imagenet1K~\cite{krizhevsky2012imagenet} classification weights.
+The performance boost that MoCo pre-training offers is significant.

-\paragraph{MoCo with different real datasets.} In the rest of the columns of Table \ref{tab:pretraining}, we compare the effect of the unlabeled dataset.
-We get the best performance using CelebA since the test images belong to CelebA's test set.
-FFHQ allows better performance than ImageNet because it is comprised solely of face images.
+\paragraph{MoCo with different real datasets.} The rest of the columns of Tab.~\ref{tab:pretraining} compares the effect of the unlabeled dataset.
+We obtain the best performance using CelebA since the test images belong to CelebA's test set.
+FFHQ allows better performance than ImageNet because it is comprised solely of faces.
 However it is interesting to note that even though ImageNet dataset has no face images, the segmentor using MoCo trained on it still obtains good scores, comparable to FFHQ/CelebA.

-\paragraph{MoCo training on GAN generated images.} Finally, as an experiment to test the bias of generative models, we train MoCo on images generated by StyleGAN.
+\paragraph{MoCo training on GAN generated images.} To test the bias of generative models, we train MoCo on images generated by StyleGAN.
 We use the same resolution and number of unlabeled images for both training runs.
-In Table \ref{tab:generatedvsreal} we list the scores for Face34 and Car20 datasets.
-There is a considerable drop in the mIoU score for the MoCo trained on images generated by StyleGAN.
+Tab. \ref{tab:generatedvsreal} lists the scores on Face34 and Car20.
+There is a considerable drop in mIoU for the MoCo trained on images generated by StyleGAN.
 The MoCo training on generated images also reaches high accuracy much earlier ($\sim$ 90$\%$ at 200 epochs).
 This indicates that GANs are not able to model a large domain i.e\ they are not able to learn a general distribution.
 This might also mean that GAN generated images have some typical artefacts that CON models are able to identify.